 - The 3-Jaw Chuck Rotary was designed to use manual focusing only.
-While Auto Focus can be used, it is impractical for everyday use. - When you are in Focus mode, the entire X-beam and carriage can be moved by hand.
+While Auto Focus can be used, it is impractical for everyday use. - When you are in Focus mode, the entire x-beam and carriage can be moved by hand.
 Normally, users will move only the carriage to a point along the long axis to focus.
-It is uncommon, but occasionally users will move the entire X-beam back and forth by hand.
-Use caution when moving the X-beam! - After you have finished focusing, pressing any key on the Control Panel will reset the carriage back to its standard Rotary Home Position. - The standard sub-menu items are available in Rotary Focus mode:
+It is uncommon, but occasionally users will move the entire x-beam back and forth by hand.
+Use caution when moving the x-beam! - After you have finished focusing, pressing any button on the Control Panel will reset the carriage back to its standard rotary Home position. - The standard sub-menu items are available in Rotary Focus mode: